 Welcome to the Barwon Heads Fishing Guide.
 Barwon Heads is a popular and scenic township on the southern coast of the Bellarine Peninsula.
-With clean beaches, boutique shops, surf, cafes, camping, and quality fishing available.
-It’s a location where the Barwon river meets the Bass straight opposite the entrance of Port Phillip Bay so there are ample fishing and water activities available.
-From land-based, there’s an abundance of small fish that can be caught all year round and fish particularly well in the winter months.
-Many spots to target include the beach, the Barwon heads bridge, the boat ramp, the golf course, and Sheepwash road.
+It has clean beaches, boutique shops, surf, cafes, camping, and excellent fishing opportunities.
+It’s a location where the Barwon River meets the Bass straight opposite Port Phillip Bay’s entrance, so ample fishing and water activities are available.
+There are some tremendous land-based fishing spots here, including Ozone Jetty, Barwon Heads Jetty and Sheepwash.
+Silver Trevally, Australian Salmon, Snapper and many smaller bread and butter fish species in abundance can be caught all year round and fish particularly well in the winter months.

 BECOME A FISHINGMAD MEMBER & UNLOCK ACCESS TO